FeMicheletti/API-Laravel/README.md

 - Create a new favorite music

 ### PUT
+- Update all of an existing music

+### PATCH
-- Update an existing music
+- Update a part of an existing music

+### DELETE
+- Delete a music

 ## To test, it is necessary to create the table